Making treatment decisions

 Record the details

 Many people like to take a relative or friend with them to appointments to join in the discussion, write notes or simply listen.
+If you would like to record the discussion, ask your doctor first.

 If you are confused or want to check anything, it is important to ask questions.
 Try to prepare a list before appointments.